Stu Holden: Personal life

 Holden was born in Scotland and moved to the United States at the age of ten.
 His father lost a six-year battle with cancer in early 2009.
-His mother and sister still live in Houston.
+His mother still lives in Houston.
 He has been an American citizen since 2006.
 Every game, Holden wears a Livestrong bracelet that belonged to his father, taping over it for its protection.

 Holden's brother, Euan Holden, was also a professional soccer player who last played for League Two club Bury.
-Euan was a viral sensation in 2018 when he became "#PlaneBae" – he had a blossoming romance that was filmed by a couple passengers on a plane.
+Euan was a viral sensation in 2018 when he became "#PlaneBae" – he had a blossoming romance that was filmed by a couple of passengers on a plane.
 Holden said he was "upstaged" by his brother while he was covering the biggest tournament of his broadcasting career.

 Having lived in and spent the majority of his childhood growing up in Scotland, Holden spoke with a Scottish accent up until the age of around 10, when, having emigrated to the U.S. with his family, he developed a pronounced Houstonian accent with which he still speaks to this day, despite having returned to live and work in the UK.
 He became engaged to model Karalyn West in March 2014 and the two got married in June 2015.
+Their son was born in February 2016.

-Holden and his wife Karalyn announced the birth of their first child, Kennady Holden in February 2016.
-Their second child, Remington Holden, was born in June 2020.
-They currently reside in Los Angeles.
-He has two siblings, Euan and Rachel, and his mother Moira, lives in Houston.
+It was announced in November 2022 that Holden was joining Lotto / WHP Global as a brand ambassador.